 This crystal-clear, travertine lake is situated on top of steep cliffs in Glenwood Springs, boasting amazing views and endless hiking trails stretching in every direction.
 Due to the popularity of the park, however, visitors desiring a more tranquil hike should aim to visit Hanging Lake during the fall and spring.

-Pro tip: The Hotel Glenwood Springs is the perfect place to stay if you have any kids in tow—they will appreciate endless trips to the indoor waterpark.
+Pro tip: The Hotel Glenwood Springs is the perfect place to stay if you have any kids in tow—they will appreciate the indoor waterpark.

 Where to fly: Sioux Gateway Airport, or General Mitchell International Airport

-Described as a “miracle in stone,” this religious shrine is not only meant for the believers, but for those with an interest in art and compelling hidden gems.
-Eventually finished in 1912, this work of art was created by Father Paul Matthias Dobberstein, an immigrant from Germany, who, after promising a shrine to the Blessed Virgin Mary upon her curing pneumonia, erected the Grotto of the Redemption as a token of his gratitude.
-Now, over a hundred years later, visitors can see the magic of the precious stones and intimate art creation themselves.
+Described as a "miracle in stone," this religious shrine is not only meant for the believers, but for those with an interest in art and compelling hidden gems.
+Eventually finished in 1912, this work of art was created by Father Paul Matthias Dobberstein, an immigrant from Germany, who, after promising a shrine to the Blessed Virgin Mary, erected the Grotto of the Redemption as a token of his gratitude.
+Now, a century later, visitors can see the magic of the precious stones and intimate art creation themselves.

-Pro tip: On your way home from the Grotto of the Redemption, stop over to the Wagon Wheel Cafe for a basket of the best onion rings in the entire country.
+Pro tip: On your way home from the Grotto of the Redemption, stop at the Wagon Wheel Cafe for a basket of the best onion rings in the entire country.